llvm/llvm-project/llvm/docs/AMDGPULLVMExtensionsForHeterogeneousDebugging.md

   (termed reachable `DILifetime`s).

-If the reachable lifetime graph has any cycles or if any `DILifetime` or `DIFragment` are not in the reachable lifetime graph then then the metadata is not well-formed.
+If the reachable lifetime graph has any cycles or if any `DILifetime` or `DIFragment` are not in the reachable lifetime graph, then the metadata is not well-formed.

 _[Note: In current debug information the `DILifetime` information is part of the debug intrinsics.
 A new lifetime for an object is defined by using a debug